Code-Institute-Submissions/mendesfsweden-MilestoneProject3/README.md

     -   #### User Goals

         1. As a User, I want to easily understand the purpose of the website.
-        2. As a User, I want to have access to the whole list of recipes.
+        2. As a User, I want to be able to have access to all the recipes.
         3. As a User, I want to be able to add a new recipe.
         4. As a User, I want to be able to update/edit a recipe.
         5. As a User, I want to be able to delete a recipe.